 As with most soft tissue injuries the initial treatment is RICE - Rest, Ice, Compression and Elevation.

-Your calf muscle is a large powerful group of muscles that can produce sufficient force to run, jump and hop.
-In the early phase you’ll be unable to walk without a limp, so your calf needs some rest from weight-bearing loads.
-We recommend that you seek the advice of your healthcare professional for specific recommendations.
+Your calf muscles are a large powerful group of three calf muscles (soleus plus your medial and lateral gastrocnemius).
+Your calf muscles produce very high contractile forces that enable you to run, jump and hop.
+In the early phase of your torn calf muscle, you’ll be unable to walk without a limp, so your calf will need some rest and weight-bearing avoidance strategies.
+This may include crutches or a wedged walking boot.

 General Recommendations: Calf Muscle Tear Treatment - Phase 1

 Your torn calf muscle will successfully repair itself with collagen scar tissue in most cases through your body's natural healing process.
 It is important to note that mature collagen scar formation can take at least six weeks.
 During these initial six weeks, it is ideal that you optimally remould your scar tissue to prevent a clumpy non-aligned scar that will potentially re-tear in the future when placed under high load or speed.